I played it so you wouldn’t have to.

 Pre/Post Battle

-The relationship building in this game is handled via multiple choice dialogue.
+The relationship building in this game is handled via multiple-choice dialogue.
 Three options are presented to you and if you pick the wrong one–no progression for you.
 Either save before you enter dialogue or be okay with messing up.
 But be warned: you may only converse with one person between each battle.
-You want your relationships levelled up because there is a romance aspect that some people like, and the relationships give help in battle.
-The closer the relationship, the higher chance there is for a buff to initiate.
+You want your relationships leveled up because there is a romance aspect that some people like, and the relationships give help in battle.
+The closer the relationship, the higher the chance there is for a buff to initiate.
 Another thing to keep in mind is that there is no free-roam map where you can grind for gold or experience, so making sure that you have every character that you want to level up in your party is key.

 Battle

 There are hidden items on the battlefield, usually off in some obscure corner.
 If you want them you can inch your way across the annoyingly huge maps or use a guide, which is what I did.
 There are some maps where NPC characters fight with you and sap the experience that you need if they get a kill.
 (A note on mercenaries: if they kill an enemy unit, their commander gains the experience.)
 There are also friendly NPCs that seem to be in danger but are not engaged in the conflict.
 This is a typical scenario with the Fire Emblem games and you are usually rewarded nicely for making sure they don’t get hurt.
 But this isn’t Fire Emblem so I wouldn’t worry about them in this game.
 The enemy AI is ridiculous.
-You can beat the game with one or two characters being levelled up and advancing slowly.
+You can beat the game with one or two characters being leveled up and advancing slowly.
 While this is cheap, it is less frustrating than having your party blocking each other when advancing.
 That’s right.
 You cannot pass one character through another player’s occupied space.
 This makes the game (which has no battle speed options) long and very tedious.

 Conclusion